How to get buy-in for UX: engage stakeholders, improve usability

 “Stakeholders and management are much more likely to get on board if they can see and interact with a low fidelity version of what you are proposing,” says UX Designer Ashlea McKay.
 It’s not hard to see why – visualizing a software solution in its entirety is impossible, but if stakeholders can see and interact with a prototype they become more aware of the complexities of the UX design process.

-If you’re using a prototyping tool like Justinmind to get stakeholder buy-in, you can mix up different prototype fidelities for different stakeholders.
+If you’re using something like the Justinmind prototyping tool to get stakeholder buy-in, you can mix up different prototype fidelities for different stakeholders.
 For example:

 - If you’re trying to get buy-in for information architecture user research, use a low fidelity wireframe or even a paper sketch